-- The effects of the Treaty of Versailles on Germany. - The French and Belgian occupation of the Ruhr, 1923. - The impact of the Great Depression on Germany. - Hitler becoming chancellor. - The creation of the Nazi police state and the setting up of the Gestapo. - The establishment of the Hitler Youth and the League of German Maidens. - The Nazi persecution of the Jews such as the Nuremberg Laws.
+- 🖸 The effects of the Treaty of Versailles on Germany. - 🖬 The French and Belgian occupation of the Ruhr, 1923. - The impact of the Great Depression on Germany. - 🖬 Hitler becoming chancellor in 1933. - The creation of the Nazi police state and the setting up of the Gestapo. - 🖬 The Hitler Youth and the League of German Maidens. - The Nazi persecution of the Jews, through means such as the Nuremberg Laws. - The growth of opposition to the Nazis during the Second World War, including the Swing Youth and the White Rose Group.